 Goodman and Snyder’s Differential Diagnosis for Physical Therapists, 7th Edition

-Learn how to screen for systemic and medical conditions, and when to make a physician referral!
-Goodman and Snyder’s Differential Diagnosis for Physical Therapists, 7th Edition helps you identify the signs and symptoms of systemic disease that can mimic neuromusculoskeletal conditions.
-A step-by-step approach includes the screening tools you need to make an accurate differential diagnosis, describing both red flags and yellow flags as well as risk factors.
+Help your students learn how to screen for systemic and medical conditions and when to make a physician referral!
+Goodman and Snyder’s Differential Diagnosis for Physical Therapists, 7th Edition helps students identify the signs and symptoms of systemic disease that can mimic neuromusculoskeletal conditions.
+A step-by-step approach includes the screening tools needed to make an accurate differential diagnosis, describing both red flags and yellow flags as well as risk factors.
 This edition includes a new Screening for Neurologic Conditions chapter.
-From an expert team of contributors led by PT educators John Heick and Rolando Lazaro, this guide makes it easier to determine whether to treat or to refer!
+The leading text on diagnosis by physical therapists, this guide makes it easier to determine whether to treat or to refer!

 - UNIQUE!
 Five-step screening model is systems- and symptoms-based, and follows the standards for competency established by the American Physical Therapy Association, covering past medical history, risk factor assessment, clinical presentation, associated signs and symptoms, and review of symptoms.